-Isaiah lives in Malawi and has first hand experience with the conditions in Malawi.
-He is the founding director of Action Relief Work Stream, an NGO based in Lilongwe Malawi and is dedicated to help people have a better life by introducing new technologies in the local communities.
+Isaiah is a lives in Malawi and has first hand experience with the conditions and context of charcoal.
+He is a founding director of of an NGO based in Lilongwe, Malawi and is dedicated to help people have a better life by introducing new technologies in the local communities.

 Here, in this video he shows how people use charcoal for domestic cooking purposes.
 Much of the energy in open air burning is wasted, creating negative impact on the environment and on the people's health.
-Through ARWS, Isaiah collaborates with Pyropower to bring the change he wants to see for the living conditions of his people.
+Isaiah is one of the many community leaders helping to bring Pyropower and the change he wants to see for the living conditions of his people.

 Pyropower with its cheap, portable and highly effective device, is trying to bring the positive change in the lives of people in Malawi.
 Pyropower is working in regions where biomass cultivation is a primary industry.
 This means any agricultural-based communities would be able to receive the full benefits of Pyropower's solution.

 Locals are now be able to upcycle their waste, and we are able to provide them with (heat) energy, namely to dry crops for storage and distribution, and returns the biochar into their fields, which reduces reliance, and thus costs, on water and fertiliser by 50%.
 These communities are usually isolated and in the fringes of cities, where it is too expensive for developing nations to extend the energy grid into.

 Kiln technology to provide heat for tobacco drying

 - see more about EFESTO's OSE (click here)

 from our Indonesia Project